danirus/django-inline-media/docs/tutorial.rst

 Tutorial
 ========

-Django-inline-media is a simple reusable app that allows insertion of inline media content into TextFields.
+Django-inline-media is a simple reusable app that allows insertion of inline media content, so far pictures and picture sets, into texts.

 .. index::